Creighton vs San Diego State Players to Watch - Elite Eight

 Creighton's Last Game

-Creighton was victorious in its most recent game against Princeton, 86-75, on Friday.
-Ryan Kalkbrenner starred with 22 points, and also had five rebounds and two assists.
+Creighton won its previous game against Princeton, 86-75, on Friday.
+Ryan Kalkbrenner was its top scorer with 22 points.

 |Name